 Lien holders place liens on vehicles and ATVs usually to secure a loan for the vehicle itself.
 However, sometimes liens are placed on vehicles when an owner has not paid taxes on the vehicle.
-If you need to find out if an ATV has any liens on it, you will only need a VIN.
+If you need to find out if an ATV has any liens on it, all you need is a VIN.

 Collect all the information you have about the ATV.
 If the ATV is yours, you need to collect all ownership documents, including a purchase and sale agreement and loan agreement (if applicable).
 Of course, make sure you have the accurate VIN.
 This identity number will contain both numbers and letters.

-Visit your local DMV office.
+Now, visit your local DMV office.
 Make sure you have copies of a signed authorization to review personal ownership information, if the owner cannot come with you.
 If you own the vehicle, make sure you have copies of all of your ownership documents.

-Speak with a DMV representative.
-Give her the documents related to the ATV, included the VIN.
-She should be able to pull up records fairly quickly.
-You can both ask about outstanding liens on the ATV and get a copy of the title report for the ATV.
+The DMV representative should be able to pull up the ATV's history records fairly quickly.
+You and the ATV's owner can both ask about outstanding liens on the vehicle and get a copy of the title report for the ATV.

 Items you will need

-- Proof of identity (photo ID)
+Proof of identity (photo ID)